volker-raschek/drone-charts/README.md

 ## Missing features

-1. Add Persistent Volume for the SQLite database
-2. Support postgres, maria and mysql database directly as helm dependency if as `DATABASE_DRIVER` an other instead of `sqlite` has been selected.
+1. Support postgres, maria and mysql database directly as helm dependency if as `DATABASE_DRIVER` an other instead of `sqlite` has been selected.
    Alternatively can be passed a completely custom string to establish a database connection, when the database is running outside the cluster.